FemiAdesola/Habit_Tracker/README.md

 | ![Habit Tracker](/img/HabitPage.png) | ![MobileView](/img/MobileView.png) |

 > The image is a screenshot of a digital habit tracker.
-It shows a weekly view of a habits being tracked: "Bible Reading".
+It shows a weekly view of a habits being tracked: "Bible Study".
 The tracker allows users to mark days as complete and displays a streak count.
-  * The habits being tracked is "Bible Reading."
+  * The habits being tracked is "Bible Study."
   * The time frame shown is the week from October 18 to October 24, 2025.
-  * The streak counts is 12 for "Bible Reading."
+  * The streak counts is 12 for "Bible Study."
   * The interface includes options to add new habits, tick off days, and delete habits.
 ---